getjared/bash/gff/readme.md

 ## note

 this script requires sudo privileges to search the entire file system. always be cautious when running scripts with elevated permissions.

+easter egg if you have ring, precious, hobbit or fish.txt somewhere on your system :3